tc39/proposal-pattern-matching/README.md

 then match the first item against the `"foo"` pattern.

 ### Match Clause

 One "arm" of the match construct's contents, consisting of an LHS (left-hand side) and an RHS (right-hand side).

-The LHS looks like `when (<pattern>)`, which matches its pattern against the matchable, `if(<expr>)`, which matches if the `<expr>` is truthy, `when(<pattern>) if(<expr>)`,
+The LHS looks like `when (<pattern>)`, which matches the matchable against its pattern, `if(<expr>)`, which matches if the `<expr>` is truthy, `when(<pattern>) if(<expr>)`,